Threat Model

 DatumVisibilityExample

-Sender pseudonym (session ID)Per-connectionEphemeral, no identity key (sealed sender)
+Sender (session ID)Per-connectionEphemeral, no identity key

-Recipient pseudonym (mailbox token)Hourly rotationHKDF-derived, opaque to relay
+Recipient (mailbox)Daily rotationHKDF-derived, opaque

 What the relay CANNOT see: